-- 4.1 The Council is required to keep its Constitution under review.
+4.1 The Council is required to keep the Constitution under review.
 The Director of Governance is proposing amendments which in her professional opinion should enable the Council to meet its objectives.
-There are alternative options available for many of the proposed changes, many of which have been discussed, as can be seen from the log of comments. - 4.2 The Constitution currently provides that changes to it are made as follows:
+There are alternative options available for many of the proposed changes, many of which have been discussed, as can be seen from the log of comments.
+Some of the changes are to provide more clarity or fill gaps in the current Constitution.

-Changes to the Constitution